-My recipe of the Maharashtrian Vangi Batata Vatana Bhaji is a perfect combination of vegetables which are easily available in India.
+This recipe for Maharashtrian Vangi Batata Vatana Bhaji is a perfect combination of Vangi (Eggplant), Batata (Potatoes) and Vatana (Green Peas) which are easily available all over the world.
 There is no use of any whole spices or powders but the fenugreek seeds lend a distinct aroma and flavor.
 The combination of brinjal, potato and peas, when cooked as this recipe calls for, is very tasty and can be relished with hot chapattis.

 Serves: A Family of Four